-The Federal Communication Commission’s (FCC) universal service health care programs include: (1) the Healthcare Connect Fund; (2) the Rural Health Care Telecommunications Program; (3) the Rural Health Care Internet Access Program; and (4) the Rural Health Care Pilot Program.
+The Federal Communication Commission’s (FCC) universal service health care programs include: (1) the Healthcare Connect Fund; (2) the Rural Health Care Telecommunications Program; and (3) the Rural Health Care Pilot Program.
 In 1996, Congress mandated that the FCC use the Universal Service Fund (USF) to provide support for both telecommunications and advanced telecommunications and information services for eligible health care providers (HCPs).
 HCPs use these services to provide telemedicine, transmit health records, and conduct other telehealth activities, thereby improving patient care and reducing health care costs.
 Here are some frequently asked questions about the FCC’s universal service health care programs.

 What Are the Main Features of the FCC’s Universal Service Health Care Programs?

-- The newly-created Healthcare Connect Fund (HCF) will support high-capacity broadband connectivity and broadband networks for eligible HCPs with a 65 percent discount.
+- The Healthcare Connect Fund (HCF) supports high-capacity broadband connectivity and broadband networks for eligible HCPs with a 65 percent discount.
 The HCF will reform, expand, and modernize the FCC’s existing universal service health care programs.

-- The Rural Health Care Telecommunications Program, created in 1997, supports the urban-rural rate difference for telecommunications services for rural HCPs.
-The Telecommunications Program will remain in place after the HCF is implemented.
+- The Rural Health Care Telecommunications Program, created in 1997, created in 1997, ensures that eligible HCPs pay no more than their urban counterparts for telecom services.
+The Telecommunications Program supports the urban-rural rate difference for telecommunications services for rural HCPs.

 - The Rural Health Care Pilot Program, launched in 2007, supports 50 state-wide and regional broadband HCP networks with an 85 percent discount.
 The Pilot Program is closed to new applicants, and participants will transition to the HCF as Pilot funds are exhausted.
 The FCC built on lessons learned from the Pilot Program to create the HCF.